-The office precinct and building will be subject to a separate Works approval application to follow in due course.
-It is intended that the site will be subdivided to reflect the stage 1 mixed use residential and stage 2 office development components, indicative subdivision plans are included in this submission however the subdivision is to occur as part of a separate process through the Department of Finance.
+It is intended that the site will be subdivided to reflect the stage 1 mixed use residential and stage 2 office development components (being the subject of this application).

+Indicative subdivision plans are included in this submission however the subdivision is to occur as part of a separate process through the Department of Finance.